NynaSunner/NynaSunner.github.io/shrines/homestuck/classes.md

 I like to describe Maid as "doormat to girlboss".

+A Maid's growth is, like the Bard's, split into two parts: dependency and balance.

 A Maid starts off relying on others for their own aspect.
-A Maid of Hope will believe what others tell them to, a Space one will create the way others tell them to, a blood one will form bonds in the way others tell them to.
-Pushovers, basically.

-Their goal is to learn to rely on themselves, they're more than capable to handle themselves even if they don't believe they are.
+They tend to be submissive and obedient (like an actual maid), and haven't formed their own criterion on their aspect.
+Because of this, they're insecure on their opinion on their own Aspect, and seek validation and for others to tell them what to do.
+They live to serve others (again, like a maid).

+Here, a Maid can completely disregard themselves for the sake of blindly following orders.

+However, as the Maid grows, they start to develop their own idea of what their Aspect is without having someone else tell them.
+They start to focus on their own needs and wants, becoming more confident and “““egoistical””” and starting to refuse to serve when they don't want to.
+They become independent.

+Maids are typically selfless and compassionate, and as they develop they grow to have a very strong character.
+Firm, confident, determined, and just.

+Refusing to serve altogether makes Maids grow bitter and fall into self-loathing, or even becoming destructive and a rebel.

+Their goal is to strike the balance between serving others and serving themselves.
+Fulfilling their role by providing but knowing when to say "no", and being independent to confidently be themselves.

 Powers wise, Maids create their aspect.